pgRouting/workshop/docs/source/chapters/about.rst

 * The “cost” parameter can be dynamically calculated through SQL and its value can come from multiple fields or tables.

-pgRouting library contains following core features:
+Some of the pgRouting library core features are:

 * `Dijkstra Algorithm <https://en.wikipedia.org/wiki/Dijkstra's_algorithm>`__
 * `Johnson's Algorithm <https://en.wikipedia.org/wiki/Johnson's_algorithm>`__